g4brielvs/g4brielvs/README.md

 </h1>
 <br>

-I'm Gabriel, an enthusiastic Geospatial Data Scientist dedicated to advancing the [Sustainable Development Goals](https://sdgs.un.org/goals) at the [Development Data Group/World Bank](https://www.worldbank.org/en/about/unit/unit-dec/dev) 🌐.
+Hello there!
+I’m Gabriel, a Data Scientist with a passion for uncovering the stories data holds.
+Currently, I’m part of the World Bank’s [Development Data Group](https://www.worldbank.org/en/about/unit/unit-dec/dev) 🌍, where I explore the potential of spatial and alternative data to create meaningful change in global development.

-With a background in Applied Mathematics, Operations Research, Geospatial Analysis, Data Visualization, I thrive on extracting patterns and insights from spatial datasets to address pressing global challenges.
+My work is driven by a deep commitment to using data to tackle critical global challenges and advance the [Sustainable Development Goals](https://sdgs.un.org/goals).
+With a foundation in Applied Mathematics, Operations Research, and Geospatial Analysis, I focus on extracting insights from spatial data to inform policy decisions, support climate adaptation, and foster inclusive development.

-🛰️ **Current Focus**: At the World Bank, I'm engaged in pioneering projects that harness geospatial data to inform policy decisions, tackle climate change adaptation, and promote inclusive development worldwide.
-From analyzing satellite imagery to modeling spatial patterns, my aim is to create actionable insights that drive positive change.

-📚 **Continuous Learning**: I'm a firm believer in lifelong learning, constantly exploring new methodologies, and staying updated with the latest advancements in technology to push the boundaries of what's possible.

-🌟 **Let's Connect**: I'm excited to engage with like-minded professionals, researchers, and enthusiasts passionate about geospatial data science and its transformative potential.
-Let's collaborate, learn, and make an impact together!

-💬 [Drop me a line!](https://github.com/g4brielvs/g4brielvs/discussions) Ask me anything about `Data`, `Linguistics`, `Sci-fi` and `New York City`.
-Or tell me something you hold dear in you heart.
+🛰️ At the moment, I’m focused on projects that combine satellite imagery, spatial modeling, and data visualization to turn complex data into actionable insights.
+I’m always learning, staying at the cutting edge of technology to innovate and solve new challenges.

+🌟 I’m eager to connect with others who geek out over geospatial data, sustainability, and innovation. 💬 [Let's chat!](https://github.com/g4brielvs/g4brielvs/discussions)!
+Whether it’s about data, linguistics, sci-fi, or New York City, or simply sharing something close to your heart, I'm always happy to swap ideas and stories! 🚀

 ## 🔍 **Projects**

-Here I share a non-exaustive list of my contributions, experiments, projects, and tools aimed at advancing geospatial analysis and its application in addressing global challenges.
+Here’s a curated list of my contributions, experiments, projects, and tools focused on advancing geospatial analysis and its role in tackling global challenges.
 Feel free to explore, collaborate, and innovate together!

 - [worldbank](https://github.com/worldbank)
 - [worldbank/blackmarblepy](https://worldbank.github.io/blackmarblepy)